bustardcelly/blog-to-markdown/blog-posts/2014/02/18/cucumberjs-testling/index.md

 # ok
 ```

-It should be noted that the `tap` listener for [cucumberjs-browser](https://github.com/bustardcelly/cucumberjs-browser) uese the [tape](https://github.com/substack/tape) module.
+It should be noted that the `tap` listener for [cucumberjs-browser](https://github.com/bustardcelly/cucumberjs-browser) uses the excellent [tape](https://github.com/substack/tape) module.

 ## testling
 I can't say enough how much I appreciate [testling](https://ci.testling.com/).
-You can install __testling__ locally to run tests on the browsers installed on your system or use their remote service to run tests against various browsers that may not be available to you, yet required as targets for your current project.
+You can install __testling__ locally to run tests on the browsers installed on your system or use their remote service to run tests against various browsers that may not be available to you, yet are required as targets for your current project.

 ### local
 You can install [testling](https://ci.testling.com/) to be run locally: